 - Engine overheating due to causes other than a faulty thermostat, will themselves damage a thermostat.
 Therefore, always replace the thermostat if the engine overheats, even if the thermostat was not the initial cause of the overheating.

-- The thermostat should be replaced anytime you have major work done on the coolant system.
+- A professional mechanic should replace the thermostat anytime you have major work done on the coolant system.
 It is convenient and costs little during such repairs and insurance against future breakdown.

 - OEM thermostats are the best ones to use and you can request your mechanic to install only the OEM thermostat.
 Dealer supplied, OEM thermostats are sometimes more costly but are generally higher quality and specifically engineered for your car.